 Fuji Instax Wide and Mini cameras and film are available in many different stores, but I typically purchase it all straight from Amazon.
 Fuji doesn’t have any direct sales, but they keep their film in stock at most major photographic retailers.

 It’s an exciting time to be shooting Fuji Instax film.
 New cameras are still being developed, and other companies like Lomography are pushing the boundaries for what an instant film camera can do.
-There are even rumblings of a black and white version of Instax Mini coming out soon, which would be a huge boon for the format.
+There’s even a brand new monochrome film for Fuji Instax Mini.

 Using any of the Amazon links above to purchase your gear helps me keep this site running and costs you nothing.
 Thank you and happy shooting!